It is a seemingly simple bodily function that can have profound effects on our well being.

 • If you can’t fall asleep in a reasonable time, get up!
 Reading a book or doing the dishes in another room may enhance feelings of sleepiness and help you rest more easily when you return to bed.
 Don’t work on the computer or watch television

 You can also talk with your doctor to see if there are medications that may lessen your sleep disturbance.
-Medications like low-dose tricyclic antidepressants (e.g., amitriptyline, nortriptyline, imipramine), over-the counter and prescription anti-histamines (e.g., diphenhydramine [Benadryl], hydroxizine [Vistaril]) and trazodone often are useful in helping people sleep.
+Medications like low-dose tricyclic antidepressants (e.g., amitriptyline, nortriptyline, imipramine), over-the-counter and prescription antihistamines (e.g., diphenhydramine [Benadryl], hydroxyzine [Vistaril]) and trazodone often are useful in helping people sleep.
 You should also check with your doctor to make sure your current medications aren’t causing some of your sleep disturbance.

 Chronic pain and sleep disturbance can turn into a cycle that’s difficult to break.
 So, it may take three to four weeks of trying these techniques before you begin to see a noticeable improvement in your sleep.
 During the first two weeks, your sleep may actually worsen before it improves, but improved sleep may lead to less pain intensity and improved mood.